 5. Specialist assessment

-Non-precision procedures: you can have the controlled obstacle below the limitation surfaces.
+Non-precision procedures: you can have the controlling obstacle below the annex 14 limitation surfaces.
 If the obstacle is penetrating critical surfaces it should be assessed whether it has an impact on published procedures.
 This is typically done by a procedure designer, we can assist you in this process.

 6. Approve obstacle

 Obstacles can be accepted by the airports.
 However, in most countries they need to be approved by authorities.
 If an obstacle is approved, it can be registered in the Ascend Obstacle Management Solution.
 Read more about obstacle management here.